 Goldie had been imprisoned in an outdoor kennel for nearly three weeks.
 She had no food and only a limited water supply.
-In an attempt to avoid inevitable starvation, Goldie consumed half her tail leaving the bone painfully exposed.
+Either in an attempt to avoid inevitable starvation, or a result of extreme anxiety, Goldie consumed half her tail leaving the bone painfully exposed.
 Despite all efforts of the landlord, Goldie was clearly in agony; euthanasia was becoming a sad last resort.

 On the very day the landlord was preparing to take Goldie to the Veterinarian to end her misery, he made one final attempt to find an alternate ending to Goldie’s tragic story.
 This time, he called the Humane Society of North Iowa.
 Fate intervened.
 The shelter had space and resources available to help the dog in need.
 The landlord was told to bring Goldie over to the shelter in Mason City right away.